Jasper's R6 Mark II Autofocus Config

 - "Drive mode", useful to access quickly to swap between timed shooting for tripod shots and normal speed shooting.

 - "AF area", this will just be for the "AF point button", the dumb spot button.
-I've found this useful for situations where I was the spot bigger or smaller, bigger is better as you can be less acurate with where you place your spot.
+I have found this useful for situations where I was the spot bigger or smaller, bigger is better as you can be less accurate with where you place your spot.

-- "Metering mode", just swapping between "Evaluative" and "Spot" metering, "Evaluative" being a really good every day option and "Spot" being useful for shooting subjects with a bright light behind them.
+- "Metering mode", just swapping between "Evaluative" and "Spot" metering, "Evaluative" being a good everyday option and "Spot" being useful for shooting subjects with a bright light behind them.

-- "ISO speed", I'll be honest, this is just for switching back to auto ISO quickly.
+- "ISO speed", this is just for switching back to auto ISO quickly.

 I think that's pretty much everything for the configuration, although, there's a lot more that can be changed and tweaked.